 2. Muscle Weakness

-In most cases, this issue can effectively be remedies with regular exercise, include balance-building moves as well as strength training.
+In most cases, this issue can effectively remedy with regular exercise, include balance-building moves as well as strength training.
 Simply standing on one foot for as long as possible and then switching to the other foot is a particularly effective exercise that requires no special equipment.

 3. Medication Imbalance